semohr/eyconf/docs/advanced-usage.md

 ## Dict style access

 While we do not recommend using dict style access to configuration values, as you lose type safety and autocompletion, it is still possible to access configuration values using dict style access if you really need or want to.

+A common usecase is to work around reserved keywords in Python.
+The yaml you need to work with might contain reserved `import` or `class`.

 To do so you can either use our utility decorator `@dict_access` or create a `__getitem__` method in your dataclass to convert your dataclass schema into a dictionary-like object: